 Travel in the off-season or shoulder seasons.
 Flights, hotels, and restaurants will all be cheaper.
 You'll see the same incredible sights with a lot more elbow room as well.
 Off season is generally the Winter months wherever you planning to visit.
 Shoulder seasons are Spring and Fall and high season is summer and holidays like Christmas and New Years.

 3. Go all inclusive with a cheap cruise

 Most times when you book all inclusive vacations like a cruise you're saving money.
 But if you can get an all inclusive cruise vacation on sale even better!
 Vacations to Go is a great site to find cheap cruise deals to destinations all around the world.

 4. Book flights on budget airlines

 There are a few budget airlines in Canada and the US but the rest of the world has multitudes of low-cost carriers that offer travelers super cheap prices.
 However, make sure you abide by their stringent ticketing rules to avoid being slapped with additional charges.
 Check out this list of award-winning low-cost carriers from around the world.

 5. Look for different routes for flights

 Some airports are cheaper to fly into than others.
-Choosing alternate airports to fly into or out of can deliver deep discounts as long as the cost to travel to and from your lodging doesn’t negate your airfare savings.
-We’ve found these lists of US and European alternate airports particularly helpful (and money saving) when booking our flights.
+Choosing alternate airports to fly into or out of can deliver deep discounts as long as the cost to travel to and from your lodging doesn't negate your airfare savings.
+We found this list of European alternate airports particularly helpful (and money saving) when booking our flights.

 If you need a little inspiration and want to see cheap airfares at a glance Skiplagged is an awesome website to use.
 Their aim is to help travelers see the world by sharing industry secrets delivering you deeply discounted fares not found anywhere else!